 Year ended

-December 31, 2012 D December 31, 2011
+mber 31, 013 December 31, 2012

 (in thousands of dollars)

-Total fees earned by Directors \$ 431 \$ 409
+Total fees earned by Directors \$ 564 \$ 431

-The Board of Directors includes the Chairman of the Board, and eight directors.
-The members of the Board, who are not representatives of the owners, are paid an annual fee plus a fee for meetings attended and additional retainers for serving on board committees.
+The Board of Directors includes the Chairman of the Board, and nine directors.
+The members of the Board, who are not representatives of the owners, are paid an annual fee plus a fee for meetings attended and additional retainers for serving on Board committees.